wp-plugins/catablog/readme.txt

 == Changelog ==

+= 0.9.2 =
+* Fix: Bug that could cause page not to render

 = 0.9.1 =
 * New: Unlock the catablog image folders for easy FTP uploading.
 * New: Regenerate all catablog image content with a button click.